Technologicat/unpythonic/README.md

      - As a regular function, `curry` itself is curried à la Racket.
 If it gets extra arguments (beside the function ``f``), they are the first step.
 This helps eliminate many parentheses.
    - **Caution**: If the positional arities of ``f`` cannot be inspected, currying fails, raising ``UnknownArity``.
 This may happen with builtins such as ``operator.add``.
  - `composel`, `composer`: both left-to-right and right-to-left function composition, to help readability.
-   - Any number of positional arguments is supported, with similar rules as the pipe system.
+   - Any number of positional arguments is supported, with the same rules as in the pipe system.
 Multiple return values packed into a tuple or list are unpacked to the argument list of the next function in the chain.
+   - `composelc`, `composerc`: curry each function before composing them.
+Useful with passthrough.
-   - `composel1`, `composer1` for 1-in-1-out chains (faster; also useful for a single value that is a tuple or list).
+   - `composel1`, `composer1`: 1-in-1-out chains (faster; also useful for a single value that is a tuple or list).
-   - `composeli`, `composeri`, `composeli1`, `composeri1` if your functions are stored in an iterable.
+   - suffix `i` to use with an iterable (`composeli`, `composeri`, `composelci`, `composerci`, `composel1i`, `composer1i`)
  - `andf`, `orf`, `notf`: compose predicates (like Racket's `conjoin`, `disjoin`, `negate`).
  - `rotate`: a cousin of `flip`, for permuting positional arguments.
  - `to1st`, `to2nd`, `tokth`, `tolast`, `to` to help inserting 1-in-1-out functions into m-in-n-out compose chains.